bit-tersweet/MappingCitiesFromCsv/README.md

 The toughest part of this project was to translate latitude and longitude in pixels.
 In order to front this problem I used Marcator library (java project open source).

-Was given two csv: 1 for the adjecents and one for the cities.
+Was given two csv: one for the adjecents and one for the cities.
 This is the output:
 ![](https://github.com/bit-tersweet/MappingCitiesFromCsv/blob/master/Mappa%20dests.PNG)